SantiagoAOttolini/Final-engineering-project/README.md

 #### Install:
 * Step One: npm install in the main folder
-* Step Two: npm install in the client folder
-* Step Three: npm run dev in the main folder
+* Step Two: npm run dev in the main folder

 #### Login form:
 ![](assets/Login.png)